Home - Bookapy Book Preview

 Mining……without it, the human race wouldn’t have made it in the universe.
 As the fabrication technology was eventually introduced, every square inch of harvested Luna soil was fully utilized.
 The moon was starting to become a base of operations for the human race to reach beyond.
 Mars was next in the spotlight as the Luna colonies were being developed into a launching platform to reach the small red planet.
 As resources were stretched heavily on Earth and overpopulation reached its peak, it was inevitable that tragedy would strike.

-As we fly over the surface of Luna, we come to a stop as we see a small object implanted into the soil.
+As we fly over the surface of Luna, we come to a stop and see a small object implanted into the soil.
 Numerous craters and blast marks line the area.
 Broken debris, blackened areas, and scorch marks litter this spot.
 It doesn’t take much to conclude that this was not caused by natural means.
 This was an area where a battle had occurred.
-Mostly undisturbed except for footprints of people that long removed the deceased, it was evident that great care was made to preserve this area.
-We can see the largest object is a large black rectangular piece of tungsten as we look closer.
-It appears that it was purposely planted there by the people that gently placed it.
+It's mostly undisturbed except for the footprints of people who had long removed the deceased.
+It was evident that great care was taken to preserve this area.
+As we look closer, we can see the largest object is a large black rectangular piece of tungsten.
+It appears that it was purposely planted there.

-We close in on the object as we see two carefully placed helmets beside it.
-Both helmets appear to be differently designed.
+We close in on the object and see two carefully placed helmets beside it.
+Both appear to be differently designed.
 One has a flag that portrays the United States, while the other flag depicts that of China.
 Both of them are riddled with bullet holes and blast marks.
-It is safe to conclude that the tungsten object is actually a shell that is used on the railguns of the spaceships of long ago.
+It is safe to conclude that the tungsten object is a shell used on the railguns of the spaceships of long ago.

 As we zoom in on the seemingly unspent round, we can see a series of inscriptions that have been placed on the side.
 The words are as follows:

 Luna’s importance to humanity is evident.
-The experiences learned from colonizing Luna would serve as a stepping stone for reaching Mars.
+The experiences learned from colonizing the moon would serve as a stepping stone for reaching Mars.
 As Earth was abandoned, Luna would help in the evacuation by creating shipyards that would supplement the convoys to reach Mars.
-To this day, it remains as the outpost for Earth as it oversees a relic of things seemingly forgotten as time progresses forward.
+To this day, it remains an outpost for Earth, overseeing a relic of things seemingly forgotten while time progresses forward.

-Humanity might have made decisions that it regretted in the past, but they also learn from them as well.
-The term “Never Again” is a common phrase spoken by politicians and the public alike of today.
-It is a rallying cry in preserving nature and the strict laws that are placed to ensure that mistakes of the past are implemented to ensure that they never happen again.
-With cleaner technologies, this is in all parts a viable goal.
-There is a catch for it, however……
+Humanity might have made decisions that it regretted in the past, but it also learned from them.
+The term “Never Again” is a common phrase spoken by politicians and the public alike today.
+It is a rallying cry for preserving nature and the strict laws that are implemented to ensure that mistakes of the past never happen again.
+With cleaner technologies, this is, in all parts, a viable goal.
+However, there is a catch....

 Our destination has a purpose as we begin to alter course.
-We see more stars zip past us as we can see the constellations ahead of us.
-Tucked between the Capricornus and Piesces star groups is one of the oldest known constellations of human recorded history.
+We see more stars zip past us along with the constellations ahead.
+Tucked between the Capricornus and Pisces star groups is one of the oldest known constellations of human recorded history.
 It is none other than the Aquarius Constellation.
 Its star pattern reflects that of the water bearer or the man who carries a jug of water to be poured over the heavens.
 As we get closer and closer, we begin to zoom in on a tiny star that lies within it.

-Trappist-1 has been an enigma for astronomers for some time that goes as far back as 1999.
+Trappist-1 has been an enigma for astronomers for some time, going as far back as 1999.
 Its discovery would ultimately gain its name, but it was what was within it that made it even more of a surprise.
 In 2015, it was discovered that it had planets orbiting it.
 The location and the worlds that followed it traveled in a circular pattern that allowed astronomers to easily spot them as each sphere would fly in front of the star’s sightline to Earth.
-Careful measurements and even the ability to tell their orbital distance was all achieved because of this simple observation.
+Careful measurements and even the ability to tell their orbital distance were all achieved because of this simple observation.

 The Trappist-1 system has been one of both marvel and shock to the field of astronomy.
-Located forty light-years from Earth, it was some of the first attempts to catalog a solar system and its planets other than the Sol System.
-While small, it proved to be of scientific discovery as more and more study was poured into it.
-What further surprised individuals were the distances of each planet and the strength of the star itself.
+Located forty light-years from Earth, it was one of the first attempts to catalog a solar system and its planets other than the Sol System.
+While small, it proved to be of scientific discovery as more and more research was poured into it.
+What further surprised individuals were each planet's distances and the star's strength.
 Not only was the star way less hot than Sol, but the orbital habitable ranges of Trappist-1 created a zone where life could exist, at least in theory.

 We have to zoom in closer and closer to the star until we can finally see it.
 While the exoplanets are bigger than Earth, the furthest planet, which is Trappist-1h is actually way closer to its star than Mercury is to Sol.
-Mercury has an orbital distance of 0.38 Astronomical Units (Range from Earth to Sol) while Trappist-1h is 0.06 AU.
-All in all, we come to a stop as we look overhead to see seven planets that orbit this tiny star.
+We come to a stop and look overhead to see seven planets that orbit this tiny star.

 Questions arise as we stare at this star system.
 Could life develop on these worlds?
 Red Dwarf stars offer certain unique aspects for the development of life.
-The most significant advantage is that Red Dwarf stars are not going anywhere anytime soon.
+The most significant advantage is that Red Dwarf stars enjoy longevity.
 Bigger does not always mean better when it comes to space.
 The most prominent stars are the ones that will die first, while the most petite stars are the ones that will last the longest.
 It is expected that Trappist-1 will outlive Sol itself in trillions of years as it continues to burn until it finally fizzles out into a black dwarf.
-A lasting legacy for a life that depends on sunlight is that the M-Type stars will actually be the final resting spots in the universe as it slowly burns out in trillions of trillions of years to come.
+A lasting legacy for a life that depends on sunlight is that the M-Type stars will actually be the final resting spots in the universe as they slowly burn out in trillions of years to come.

 We continue to observe the Trappist-1 system.
-Each planet is so close to the star that the closest one (Trappist-1b) takes a day and a half to make a full orbit, with the furthest taking eighteen days to accomplish it.
-Life here would be much different than that of Earth.
+Each planet is so close to the star that the closest one (Trappist-1b) takes a day and a half to make a full orbit, with the furthest taking eighteen days to accomplish.
+Life here would be much different than that on Earth.
 The planets are tidally locked, much like the colony of Aphadus and New Olympia.
 Just like Luna, we will only see one side of it as it remains forever trapped, facing one side to its orbiting parent.
 The illumination is also significantly less on these worlds as it would produce a dim-lit reddish hue over most of the planets.
 If intelligent life did develop on these types of solar systems, it would carry benefits.
 For one, everything is much closer.
 Planet hopping would be realistic and possible.
-Imagine if Earth had six massive moons instead of one that is smaller.
 Each planet would take a day or two to reach on primitive conventional drives.
 Tidal heating would allow the world to have seismic activity.
 While this in itself wouldn’t guarantee precious metals or building material, all exoplanets combined together could prove to be worthwhile for that developing race.

 Of course, there is one drawback that you are already fully aware of.
 Much like many Red Dwarfs, these stars have a tendency to produce enormous and extremely powerful superflares that make Sol’s solar flares seem like a firecracker in space.
-With the planets having to be so close to their star, the entire system is engulfed in it when they light up.
+With the planets having to be so close to their star, the entire system is engulfed in it when they flare up.
 If Sol had these forms of superflares, Earth’s atmosphere would be ripped off in years.
-This alone brings in problems for developing life.
+This alone brings in problems for the development of life.
 Powerful radiation surges can superheat planets by at least ten to twenty degrees for minutes.
-This radiation would be lethal to humankind.
+This radiation would be lethal to mankind.
 For developing life, they would have to endure this form of hardship.

 For now, the human race was trapped with an early dilemma of its own once the famed Gabatrix Experiment was done.
 Should Earth be regulated to a mining world to provide the materials of an ever-expanding society?
 What about Luna or Mars?
 Even with the implementation of “Never Again,” the human race still needs the raw materials required to produce homes, equipment, and even the vessels that will carry themselves out amongst the stars.
 The fantastic and beautiful worlds of Cebravis, Oshun, Cipra, Eutera, and Aphadus must be preserved at whatever cost.
 This meant that somewhere, something had to be sacrificed to provide those materials.